 As customer trends change, results for your content will change for better or for worse.
 Using your content to address this is vital.
 One best practice is using data from Google’s search console to enhance your keyword positions.

-First you will want to take a look at your search analytics inside Search Console and click the position tab to identify all searches that fall on the 2nd page.
+First, you will want to take a look at your search analytics inside the Search Console and click the position tab to identify all searches that fall on the 2nd page.

 This will give you an idea of where to start and what to write about.

 By looking at the above list about RV sales in Colorado some topic ideas come to mind.
 Creating an article that answers all kinds of questions about fifth wheel toy haulers, for example, would be a good starting point.

 Identify who the user is and answer commonly asked questions they may have.
 Topics that come to mind might be: